 Scholarly Commons Citation

 Vázquez, Carlos Manuel and Vladeck, Stephen I., "State Law, the Westfall Act, and the Nature of the Bivens Question" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 969.
+969.